Are you looking for a way to make extra money in your free time?

 There are three reasons why you might decline certain trips:

-- You must drive 10 or 15 minutes to arrive at the restaurant
+- You must drive far to arrive at the restaurant

-- The restaurant is notorious for long wait times
+- The restaurant tends to have long wait times

 - Parking is difficult or expensive